JojoPatrycya/Proiect_ALU_CN/README.md

-Writing a README file is a great way to document your project and make it easier for others to understand and use.
-Here's a template you can use to write your README:

 ---
 # ALU Module in Verilog

 This project implements an Arithmetic Logic Unit (ALU) module in Verilog.
 The ALU can perform various arithmetic and logical operations based on the given opcode.